The Community Cat Program

 Need help getting started?

-Download our tips for trapping and transporting community and feral cats.
-For more information, contact HSSA’s Community Cat Program Manager at (520) 327-6088 x186 or email at afahey@hssaz.org.
+Download our tips for trapping and transporting community and feral cats, or contact HSSA’s Community Cat Program at (520) 327-6088 ext.
+186 or email at communitycats@hssaz.org.

 Educational Resources